My new job sucks, how soon can I quit?

 We know we will be asked why we are leaving our last company after only 8 months.
 Just be very polite repeat after me:

 “When I applied I thought it was going to be a great career move, but it hasn’t worked out that way.
-I like the people I work with, I love the product, and still hang out with the team, but the culture was disruptive and abusive”.
+I like the people I work with, I love the product and still hang out with the team, but the culture was disruptive”.

 We are not going to roll our neck, we are not going to wave our hands about in a dramatic jazz hands fashion, and we will not let out any deep sighs of exasperation.
 I have seen this scenario a number of times and this is the last person I want to send to the hiring manager or the VP of the department for an interview.